Vivian Beaumont Theater: Papp operation

 In March 1973, Joseph Papp of the New York Shakespeare Festival agreed to take over the Beaumont as long as he were able to raise $5 million.
-Papp used the Beaumont to present new productions and continued to stage experimental shows at The Public Theater.
+Papp used the Beaumont to present new productions and continued to stage experimental shows at the Public Theater Building.
 The Forum in the basement would be used for classical plays, a reversal of Irving's policy.
 Mitzi Newhouse gave Papp a grant of $1 million that May, the largest individual grant ever made for the Shakespeare Festival, and the Forum was named for Newhouse.
 The Shakespeare Festival's first production at the Beaumont, David Rabe's play In the Boom Boom Room, opened in November 1973 and was followed the next year by Hugh Miller's The Au Pair Man, Ron Milner's What the Wine Sellers Buy, and Miguel Piñero's Short Eyes.
 Of these, only Short Eyes was successful.
 During the 1974–1975 season, the Shakespeare Festival presented Anne Burr's Mert & Phil, Bill Gunn's Black Picture Show, Henrik Ibsen's A Doll's House, and Anthony Scully's Little Black Sheep.
 As with the previous season, these plays generally had only lukewarm reception.
 Visitors particularly disliked these two seasons because these productions were predominantly themed to sex and violence.
 The 1974–1975 season had had only 22,000 subscribers, compared with 27,000 during the 1973–1974 season.